machinable-org/machinable/docs/guide/machinable-yaml.md

 new_value: 3                # new value
 ```

-Config inheritance can be useful to prevent unnecessary configuration repetitions ('I copy my entire children to make a minor modification') and allows to match class inheritance structures in the component implementation.
+Config inheritance can be useful in preventing unnecessary configuration repetitions ('I will copy my entire model to make a minor modification') and allows matching class inheritance structures in the component implementation.

 ## Aliases